Velimir Mihailo Teodorović

-Velimir Mihailo Teodorović (Rogaška Slatina, 8 May 1849 – Munich, 31 January 1898) was a Serbian philanthropist and endowment holder.
+Velimir Mihailo Teodorović (Rogaška Slatina, 8 May 1849 – Munich, 31 January 1898) was a Serbian philanthropist, endowment holder and an illegitimate descendant of the House of Obrenović, ruling family of the Kingdom of Serbia.

 Biography

-Velimir Mihailo Teodorović was born as an illegitimate child of seventeen-year-old Slovenian Maria Berghaus from Styria and Prince Mihailo.
-Marija's father worked as a marven doctor (badenmeister) in a spa in Rogaška Slatina.
+Velimir Mihailo Teodorović was born as an illegitimate child of Serbian Prince Mihailo Obrenović and seventeen-year-old girl, Maria Berghaus (1831-1863) from Styria.
+Maria's father worked as a marven doctor (badenmeister) in a spa in Rogaška Slatina.
 The prince frequented the spa in 1848 and became close to Maria during these visits.
 Their son was baptized in the Catholic Church as William.
 The love between his parents did not last long.

-Mihailo bought a house in Vienna for his son and son, gave a dowry, and paid alimony for the child through his Viennese banker Tirke.
+Mihailo bought a house in Vienna for Maria and his son, gave her a dowry, and paid alimony for the child through his Viennese banker Tirke.
 Four years later, she married a certain Dr. Schuster, who saw in Velimir only a source of income and influenced Maria to ask for more and more money to support herself.
 Due to the large debts for which the doctor is responsible, the house was put up for sale in order to settle debts.
 The house was bought by the banker Tirke at the will of the prince and now placed in Velimir's name.
 Dissatisfied with this situation, especially with Velimir's education, his father brought him to Belgrade in 1857.
-Velimir first lived with Ante Radivojevic, Mihail's manager of the property.
-Antina's wife Sofija tried to replace Velimir's mother, and her son Živko was like a brother to him.
+Velimir first lived with Antonije Anta Radivojevic, Mihail's manager of the property.
+Antonije's wife Sofija tried to replace Velimir's mother, and her son Živko was like a brother to him.

-Despite the fact that Velimir initially spoke only German, he was enrolled in the primary school near the Cathedral, where he studied solidly.
+Despite the fact that Velimir initially spoke only German, he was enrolled in the primary school near the St. Michael's Cathedral, where he studied solidly.
 On the advice of the personal physician and trustee of Prince Mihailo, Dr. Karol Pacek, Velimir Mihailo Teodorović was enrolled in the school of Stevan Todorović in 1861, together with Stevan's nephew Jovan Stojšić and Živko Radivojević.
 At that time, Velimir Mihailo was assigned a personal valet, Teodor Petković, who did the job for life.
 From his students from the painting school, Steva Todorović formed the "First Serbian Gymnastics and Wrestling Company", of which Velimir was a member, as well as the sons of other high-ranking civil servants and prominent citizens of Belgrade.
 The company organized public classes with exercises, wrestling and various competitions, and Prince Mihailo Obrenović was delighted with this idea and helped to level the land, fences and make wooden exercise equipment near the buildings of the Royal Academy.

 At the suggestion of Ilija Garašanin, Velimir then continued to study in the house of Professor Milutin Stojanović, who passed on his love for theatre, literature and art.
 During the summer holidays, the professor took them to Italy, Switzerland or France, to get to know the landscapes and people.
 Velimir was accompanied by a group of students, including Živko Radivojević.